AmauryAparicio/prython-small-app/README.md

-# Small App wioth Python
+# Small App with Python